-Drake Campbell accepted the purse of coins with a stoicism that would have made his da proud.
+Drake Fletcher accepted the purse of coins with a stoicism that would have made his da proud.
 A lump formed in the back of his throat, thick and obtuse, but he swallowed it down.
 He was a man of twelve summers, not some lass tucked by her mother’s knee.

 He was on the path to become a knight.
 Well, after he became a squire, of course.